Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers-2/index.md

 }
 ```

-### Different Schema for Error Responses
+### Using a distinct schema
-Success and error responses follow completely different schemas, and usually HTTP status codes are relied on more strictly (e.g., 4xx/5xx for errors).
+Success and error responses follow completely different schemas, and usually HTTP status codes are relied on more strictly.

 #### PROs
 * Clear separation between success and error